artefactual/atom-docs/user-manual/import-export/csv-validation.rst

 **Recommendation**

-The short validation output shown in the console log of the related :ref:`job details <job-details>` page will provide a count of how many invalid culture values were found in the CSV.
-Meanwhile, the detailed output in the downloadable :ref:`verbose report <csv-validation-short-long>` will also include affected line numbers to help you identify the problem rows.
+The short validation report shown in the console log of the related :ref:`job details <job-details>` page will provide a count of how many invalid culture values were found in the CSV.
+Meanwhile, the detailed output in the downloadable :ref:`detailed report <csv-validation-short-long>` will also include affected line numbers to help you identify the problem rows.

 Verify the values you have entered in these rows against the list of supported